 Image Source: stone-wood.com

 Also known as the chisel-point blade.
 Though the style is derived from Japanese samurai swords, the modern tanto used in America is a version of tactical knives from the 80s.
 Tanto blades are weapons of choice for law-enforcement groups due to the strength and versatility of the blades when cutting through various objects.
 What the tanto excels at, however, is piercing through tough materials.
-The blade as a high point, flat grind, and a lot of metal near the tip, allowing the tanto to absorb repeated impacts against hard surfaces and materials.
+The blade has a high point, flat grind, and a lot of metal near the tip, allowing the tanto to absorb repeated impacts against hard surfaces and materials.

 Because the tanto lacks a belly, it is not a utility knife.
 The point is also hard to control.
 It will, however, endure when the situation arises for piercing dense materials again and again.

 The absence of a defined point is both a pro and a con.
 While you will not stab yourself unexpectedly, if you have a task that requires a defined point, you will be out of luck.
-Regardless, the sheepsfoot is a blade of choice for those learning sharpening skills, and who desire refined cutting and carving over stabbing.
+Regardless, the sheepsfoot is a blade of choice for those learning sharpening skills and who desire refined cutting and carving over stabbing.

 Image Source: coolmaterial.com

-When it comes to choosing the correct survival knife for your needs, more than goes into it than wanting something that stabs.
+When it comes to choosing the correct survival knife for your needs, more goes into it than wanting something that stabs.
 Wielding a proper knife can make a difference between life and death in some situations, especially if you find yourself sawing rope with a dagger—which you hopefully know by now would be fruitless.

-Now that you know the Top 10 knife blade designs, what they are used for, and the key weaknesses, you should be able to make an educated purchase.
+Now that you know the Top 10 knife blade designs, what they are used for, and their key weaknesses, you should be able to make an educated purchase.
 Knives are one of the essential bushcraft tools for survivalists, but they can be so much more.
 From prepping food to protecting you from dangers, knives can cover many of the survival bases.
 Choose wisely!